Blue Heelers: episode guide

 A house is searched, and PJ and Garth go to collect the main suspect, only to discover he's scarpered.
 And then Amy disappears.
 Has she been snatched by the killer?

-Guest Starring: Vince Colosimo as Bill Lapscott, Andy Rodoreda as Garth Henderson, Michael Carman as Robert Price, Scott Johnson as Steven Price, Pepe Trevor as Yvonne Price, David Ravenswood as Reg Harden, Rebecca Hetherington as Opie Harden, Ewan Sprague as Farmer
+Guest Starring: Vince Colosimo as Bill Lapscott; Andy Rodoreda as Garth Henderson, Michael Carman as Robert Prior, Scott Johnson as Steven Prior, Pepe Trevor as Yvonne Prior, David Ravenswood as Reg Harden, Rebecca Hetherington as Opie Harden, Ewan Sprague as Farmer

 Episode 12.13 (470)